theheking/intro-to-command-line-hpc/practical_overview/1_SettingUpOnNCIGADI.md

 1) [Login without using ssh without a password](https://www.thegeekstuff.com/2008/11/3-steps-to-perform-ssh-login-without-password-using-ssh-keygen-ssh-copy-id/)
 2) [Form a symbolic link for your scratch location.
 This means that instead of having to write out the entire location, you can have a fake folder ](https://www.faqforge.com/linux/create-shortcuts-in-linux-symbolic-links/)
 3) [Edit your bashrc file (this is more complicated and not recommended until you are comfortable with UNIX)](https://docs.rc.fas.harvard.edu/kb/editing-your-bashrc/)
+4) If you want to make your script writing and submitting more seamless between your console and ssh.
+Depending on your machine, you can ssh into your machine via VSCode and submit directly.
+The how-to steps as follows:
+- Install the remote-ssh extension from the marketplace (https://code.visualstudio.com/docs/remote/ssh)
+- Connect to NCI-GADI through VSCode using their login

 Adapted from Handbook by RJ Edwards and John Reeves help-page.